 Ring in the Roaring '20s with the Blind Boys of Alabama on NYE at the Lincoln Theatre!
-We're ready to roar into the '20s, our Centenial Decade, and we are celebrating in full 1920's style this New Year's Eve with the Blind Boys of Alabama.
+We're ready to roar into the '20s, our Centennial Decade, and we are celebrating in full 1920's style this New Year's Eve with the Blind Boys of Alabama.
 The Blind Boys' live shows are roof-raising musical events that appeal to audiences of all cultures, as evidenced by an international itinerary that has taken them to virtually every continent.
 The Blind Boys of Alabama have attained the highest levels of achievement in a career that spans over 75 years and shows no signs of diminishing.
-So strap on your spats, dress as your favorite flapper, and high-step it downtown where we're bringing it back to the 1920s to ring in the year with nostalgia and excitement for our Centenial Decade!
-Forget about Prohibition – Champagne will be bubbling and music will be swinging at the best speakeasy in Skagit County
+So strap on your spats, dress as your favorite flapper, and high-step it downtown where we're bringing it back to the 1920s to ring in the year with nostalgia and excitement for our Centennial Decade!
+Forget about Prohibition – Champagne will be bubbling and music will be swinging at the best speakeasy in Skagit County!

 The Blind Boys of Alabama have the rare distinction of being recognized around the world as both living legends and modern-day innovators.
 They are not just gospel singers borrowing from old traditions; the group helped to define those traditions in 20th century and almost single-handedly created a new gospel sound for the 21st.
 Since the original members first sang together as kids at the Alabama Institute for the Negro Blind in the late 1930s (including Jimmy Carter, who leads the group today), the band has persevered through seven decades to become one of the most recognized and decorated roots music groups in the world.